hazelcast/hazelcast-cpp-client/README.md

 int64_t newId = generator.newId();
 ```

 The IDs contain timestamp component and a node ID component, which is assigned when the member joins the cluster.
-This allows the IDs to be ordered and unique without any coordination between the members, which makes the generator safe even in split-brain scenarios
+This allows the IDs to be ordered and unique without any coordination between the members, which makes the generator safe even in split-brain scenarios.
 # TLS Feature

 *Note: This is a Hazelcast IMDG Enterprise feature.
 You need to provide compile flag -DHZ_BUILD_WITH_SSL when compiling since TLS feature depends on openssl library.